 The key is to build your script in such a way that it can also identify incremental updates to your data.
 If you can identify some fields that auto-increment, you could use them to give your script the ability to recognize new data.
 You can then set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

-As mentioned earlier, the best practice for analyzing AdWords data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites AdWords to Redshift, AdWords to BigQuery, and AdWords to Snowflake.
+As mentioned earlier, the best practice for analyzing Google Ads data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Google Ads to Redshift, Google Ads to BigQuery, Google Ads to Azure SQL Data Warehouse, Google Ads to PostgreSQL, Google Ads to Panoply, and Google Ads to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your AdWords data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+Products like Stitch were built to move data from Google Ads to Looker automatically.
+With just a few clicks, Stitch starts extracting your Google Ads data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.